-When you are playing a game with dice, do you need to count the dots to know what number you have rolled?
+When you’re playing a game with dice, do you need to count the dots to know what number you have rolled?
 Of course not!
 You have recognised the number instantly!
 This is subitising.
-Below, we explain what subitising is, why it’s important and how you can help your child at home.
+Below, we explain what subitising is, why it’s important, and how you can help your child at home.

 What is ‘subitising’?